Soft Tournament Equilibrium: Additional Theoretical Results

 \end{proposition}

 \begin{proof}[Proof Sketch] The proof follows by bounding the Lipschitz constants of each operation in the computation of $t_\tau$.
-The sigmoid function $\sigma$ has Lipschitz constant $1/4$.
-Matrix multiplication has a Lipschitz constant that depends on the norm of the matrices.
-The softmin function has a Lipschitz constant that depends on $\tau$.
-By composing these bounds, we obtain an overall Lipschitz constant $L$.
-The constant grows with $K$ (due to the matrix powers) and decreases with $\tau$ (due to the softmin). \end{proof}
+The map $P_{ab}\mapsto \sigma((P_{ab}-1/2)/\tau)$ has Lipschitz constant at most $1/(4\tau)$.
+The smooth max-min products and soft extrema are finite compositions of Lipschitz maps over entries in $[0,1]$, hence are Lipschitz on the compact domain, with constants depending on $n$ and $K$.
+The normalized softmin is Lipschitz in its arguments.
+Composing these bounds gives an overall constant $L(\tau,\gamma,K,n)$. \end{proof}

-This result provides a quantitative version of the stability result in Proposition \ref{prop:perturbation_stability}.
+This result provides a quantitative version of the stability result in Proposition~\ref{prop:continuity}.
 It tells us that if the estimated tournament $\widehat{P}$ is close to the true tournament $P$ (in the $\ell_\infty$ norm), then the STE scores will also be close.